 Plus we rented an Airbnb so we got to have a little condo instead of just a hotel room.

 So I’m actually going to break this blog post into two posts because as I was writing it and going through alllll the vacation photos, it got way too long.
-So I’m going to focus on fun things to do in downtown Charleston in today’s post and talk about Folly Beach in this blog post.
+So I’m going to focus on fun things to do in downtown Charleston in today’s post and talk about Folly Beach here.

 Where to eat and drink in Charleston: